 Links to Third Party Sites

-Our website includes links to other websites (including but not limited to Facebook, Twitter) whose privacy practices may differ from those of Acurian.
-If you submit personal information to any of those websites, your information is governed by their privacy statements.
+Our website includes links to other websites and applications (including but not limited to Facebook, Twitter) whose privacy practices may differ from those of Acurian.
+If you submit personal information to any of those websites and applications, your information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any website you visit.